Zatttch/ghostdance/README.md

 ## ABC Musical Notation to Sheet Music

-This theme allows you to generate sheet music by writing a GitHub-lile code block with `abc` as syntax (three bacticks plus abc: \`\`\`abc)
+This theme allows you to generate sheet music by using [abc musical notation](http://abcnotation.com/), writing a markdown GitHub-like code block with `abc` as syntax (three bacticks plus abc: \`\`\`abc).

-Example, for embedding Morrison's jig score you can create a code block this way:
+Example, for embedding Morrison's jig score you can create a abc notation code block this way:

     ```abc
     X: 1